Forward-UIUC-2021F/Dashboard-chart-db-explorer/README.md

     - assets/
         -- style.css
 ```
-Notice that the `main.py` file need customize (need include user's database information to connect to the database) and the `input.json` file the an example input file for query and chart definition (the detailed instruction to write your own input file is included below).
+Notice that the `input.json` file the an example input file for query and chart definition (the detailed instruction to write your own input file is included below).

 ## Functional Design
 #### Input Definition